-The Jaeger-LeCoultre presentation box shown in the photographs is included in the sale.
+A Jaeger-LeCoultre presentation box is included in the sale of this watch.

 A rare World Timer Jaeger-LeCoultre Memovox with a landmark movement, in tip-top condition.
 This is a completely reliable and practical watch to wear as your everyday watch and it will make an excellent investment and heirloom piece, as well as be something to use, treasure and enjoy.
 As each year goes by and the world market for vintage gold watches grows ever larger, limited supply allied to high demand means prices will inevitably climb higher and higher!

 A word on our prices – We always try our hardest to acquire the very highest quality watches we can find, before restoring them to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post-sales care and service.
 This approach means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are some well-known stores in West London which are highly successful charging between two to three times the price you see here.
 We, therefore, consider our prices to be fair, given the quality of watches we have to offer.

 Please note, we also welcome part exchanges.
 If you have a watch or a small collection for sale, please contact us as we will be happy to discuss this.